coloteong/centerpoint_google_startup/README.md

 </br>

 If you would like to reproduce our application locally and make any edits, please do the following steps:
 #### Note: Please input your own Google API key.
-For documentation on how to get your own Google API key:  [Google Developers](https://developers.google.com/maps/documentation/javascript/get-api-key)
+For documentation on how to get your own Google Maps API key:  [Google Developers](https://developers.google.com/maps/documentation/javascript/get-api-key)
 1. Clone the repository or download the project code to your preferred disk location.
 2. Open two terminal windows and change the directory to the appropriate disk location.
 3. Make a virtual environment for the project through conda or venv.